RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 * In the main clrmamepro window, select **"Rebuilder"**
 * The destination should already be filled in for you - it is the same as the ROM path you defined above in the settings window: `C:\retropie-dat-master\mame4allroms`
 * Use the browse button **"..."** to select your source path.
 For example you might have a full set of MAME v0.156 ROMs - point clrmamepro to that directory as your source.
-* When rebuilding there are three options: **Non-Merged, Merged, and Split**. (**NOTE**: Using Non-Merged ROMs is the most straightforward way to copy individual games to a RetroPie system.)
+* When rebuilding there are three options: **Non-Merged, Merged, and Split**. (**NOTE**: Using Non-Merged ROMs is the most straightforward way to copy individual games to a RetroPie system.

-***
-- **Non-merged**: All ROMs can be used standalone because each zip contains all the files needed to run that game, including any files from 'parent ROMs'.
-This is the recommended format for RetroPie arcade emulators.
-- **Split**: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
-The parent ROM is often the first or most common variant of a game.
-In some cases the parent is not the most popular or best working version of the game, however.
-For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
-- **Merged**: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
-Merged ROM sets are not recommended.
-***

 * Click **"Rebuild..."**.
 Depending on the size of the directory you chose as a source, this could take some time
 * When clrmamepro is finished rebuilding, you will see a window with statistics showing how many matching files were found, how many files were created and how many were skipped.
 Click "OK"
 * Repeat for any other source paths you might have.
 You can rebuild from multiple sources, but leave the Destination path the same